 HSBC Viet Nam does not have any subsidiaries, associate parties and does not incur any deduction from capital at the reporting date.

-Capital Adequacy Ratio is calculated automatically by designated software built based on Circular No. 41/2016/TT-NHNN dated 30 December 2016 on Capital Adequacy Ratio for banks and branch of foreign banks (Circular 41).
+Capital Adequacy Ratio is calculated automatically by designated software built based on Circular No. 41/2016/TT-NHNN dated 30 December 2016 on Capital Adequacy Ratio for banks and branch of foreign banks (Circular 41) and its amendments.